Westerville Library is now connect to 17 neighboring libraries.

 Starting in late 2024 - Alexandria Public Library, Bexley Public Library, Columbus Metropolitan Library, Delaware County District Library, Fairfield County District Library, Grandview Heights Public Library, Granville Public Library Association, London Public Library, Marysville Public Library, Pataskala Public Library, Pickaway County District Library, Pickerington Public Library, Plain City Public Library, Southwest Public Libraries, Upper Arlington Public Library, Wagnalls Memorial Library, and Worthington Libraries.

-No. You will have priority when placing holds on items owned by the Westerville Public Library.
+You have priority when placing holds on items owned by the Westerville Public Library.
 If you place a hold on an item owned by another library, the owning library’s patrons will receive priority over you.

 What will stay the same?